IBM/watson-assistant-workbench/scripts.md

 # Scripts
 This file shows how to run scripts to create and upload workspace and how to convert it back to WAW representation.
-Part of this pipeline is covered by update_all.py script (see below) Except update_all.py script all scripts are ran from the root directory.
+Part of this pipeline is covered by `update_all.py` script (see below) Except `update_all.py` script, all scripts are ran from the root directory.

 ## Convert dialog from T2C xlsx to WAW xml